 Not Planning for WIFI, Computer, Event Software Glitches

-WIFI is not the way to go when hosting a virtual event.
+WIFI is not the way to go when hosting a virtual or hybrid event.
 Instead connect your computer to the internet via an Ethernet cable.
 It is more stable and faster than WIFI.

 Computers can be temperamental.
 Have a backup computer at your fingertips with all your files there just in case your computer has issues.

-When choosing an event management software to work with for your virtual event, make sure there is excellent customer service at your fingertips so any problems can be promptly fixed.
+When choosing an event management software to work with for your virtual or hybrid event, make sure there is excellent customer service at your fingertips so any problems can be promptly fixed.

-Your virtual event is working well for participants.
+Your virtual or hybrid event is working well for participants.
 They are excited about the connections they are making and want more time to have more meetings.
-However your virtual event is over and that’s it, right?
-Wrong.
-Provide long term b2b matchmaking sessions for your attendees so they can continue to collaborate with one another, even after the virtual event is over.

 Not Seeking the Help You Need